Low-Voltage Piezoelectric Chips, 0.7 µm to 6.1 µm Travel

-Thorlabs' piezoelectric actuators are fabricated from layered sheets of piezoelectric ceramic as is shown in the diagram at upper right and described in the Manufacturing Our Piezoelectric Chips and Stacks box below.
+Thorlabs' piezoelectric actuators are fabricated from layered sheets of piezoelectric ceramic as is shown in the diagram at upper right and described in the Thorlabs' In-House Piezoelectric Manufacturing box below.
 Electrodes are printed on each sheet before they are layered, and a precision lapping process ensures the height tolerance of each chip is better than ±5 µm.
 The compact multilayer design results in chips with high resonant frequencies and sub-millisecond response times.

 These actuators are characterized by precision movement and produce free stroke (unloaded conditions) displacements from 0.7 µm to 6.1 µm.
 The maximum displacement of these actuators is achieved when they are preloaded with the maximum displacement load, which is specified for each product.
 The actual value of the maximum displacement varies for each item and must be experimentally determined; however, the maximum displacement will always be larger than the free stroke displacement.
 Please see the Operation tab for additional information.

 Electrodes are included on each layer of the chip, as this minimizes the voltage required to drive them.
-Our piezoelectric chips are available with one of three drive voltage ranges: 0 - 45 V, 0 - 75 V, 0 - 100 V, or 0 - 150 V. When your application is highly sensitive to voltage, consider our chips with maximum drive voltages of 45 V or 75 V. For applications that are less sensitive, the 100 V and 150 V options have longer lifetimes.
+Our piezoelectric chips are available with one of four drive voltage ranges: 0 - 45 V, 0 - 75 V, 0 - 100 V, or 0 - 150 V. When your application is highly sensitive to voltage, consider our chips with maximum drive voltages of 45 V or 75 V. For applications that are less sensitive, the 100 V and 150 V options have longer lifetimes.
 For a complete list of specifications, see the tables below.

-Four sides of the chip are coated with a ceramic layer that acts as a barrier against moisture.
+The four sides of each of these chips are coated with a ceramic layer that acts as a barrier against moisture.
 The ceramic layer offers better protection against moisture than an epoxy coating.
 Screen-printed silver electrodes are printed on the other two sides of the chip, to which the drive voltage is applied.
 The positive side will be denoted with either a silver "+" or by a black dot.
 For convenience, many of our products ship with 75 mm wires soldered to these two sides.